openshift/ansible-service-broker/docs/auth.md

     password: ${BROKER_PASS}
 ```

 The secret needs to contain username and password.
-The values are base64
+The values need to be **base64**
 encoded.
 The easiest way to generate the values for those entries is to use the
 echo and base64 commands: